SERG-Delft/delftswa/2021/assignment.md

 Aspects to take into account include:

 1. A concise, inspirational characterization of what the project aims to achieve
+2. A brief explanation of the key domain concepts (underlying domain model)
-2. A description of the system's defining concepts and capabilities, as they are visible to the typical (end) user
+3. A description of the system's main capabilities (e.g. use cases), as they are visible to the typical (end) user
 3. A description of the current and future (external) context in which the system operates
 4. An analysis of the stakeholders involved in the project, and what they need from the system so that it is beneficial to them
 5. A characterization of key quality attributes the system must meet